Merck Manual

 Most diagnostic tests that use ionizing radiation (eg, x-rays, CT, radionuclide scanning) expose patients to relatively low doses of radiation that are generally considered safe.
 However, all ionizing radiation is potentially harmful, and there is no threshold below which no harmful effect occurs, so every effort is made to minimize radiation exposure.

-There are various ways to measure radiation exposure:
+There are various ways to quantify radiation exposure:

 • The absorbed dose is the amount of radiation absorbed per unit mass.
 It is expressed in special units of gray (Gy) and milligray (mGy).
 It was previously expressed as radiation-absorbed dose (rad); 1 mGy = 0.1 rad.